Why Your UK Business Isn’t Showing Up on Google (5 Practical Fixes)

 What This Looks Like

-I frequently encountered websites throughout 2025 targeting vague, competitive terms like “marketing services” or “consultancy” when their actual customers search for specific phrases like “fractional CFO services Berkshire” or “ISO 27001 implementation consultant Birmingham.”
+UK business websites frequently target vague, competitive terms like “marketing services” or “consultancy” when their actual customers search for specific phrases like “fractional CFO services for UK tech startups” or “ISO 27001 implementation consultant for SMEs.”

 Alternatively, businesses often stuff their homepage with every service they offer, creating pages that say everything but rank for nothing.
 A typical example is: “We offer SEO, PPC, social media, web design, content marketing, and email marketing…” listed on one page with no depth.